Youngstown (band)

-Youngstown was a boy band formed December 31, 1998.
-The band, made up of David "DC" Yeager, Samuel "Sammy" Lopez Jr and James L. Dallas, is named for the trio's hometown, Youngstown, Ohio.
+Youngstown was an American boy band from Youngstown, Ohio, formed in 1998 and composed of David "DC" Yeager, Samuel "Sammy" Lopez Jr and James L. Dallas.
+They are best known for their 1999 single "I'll Be Your Everything", which peaked at number 71 on the Billboard Hot 100 and was the theme song for the Walt Disney Pictures film Inspector Gadget.

 History

 The band's first single, "I'll Be Your Everything", featured on the film soundtrack for Inspector Gadget and on their debut album Let's Roll.
 In February 2000, Disney Channel aired Steps and Youngstown In Concert, a concert special featuring Youngstown and another group, Steps.

-Their second album, Down For the Get Down, was released in 2001, and yielded the #21 Hot Singles Sales US hit "Sugar".
+Their second album, Down For the Get Down, was released in 2001, and yielded the No. 21 Hot Singles Sales US hit "Sugar".
 Both albums were released through Hollywood Records.
 "Could You Love Me", the second album track was recorded later by Nick Lachey on his first album, SoulO.
 Another of their songs, "Away With The Summer Days", is on the first Princess Diaries soundtrack.